CrystalViking/Pizza-contest/README.md

 # Setup
 You need maven + java 11

-Open CMD on the project directory and write
+Open CMD in the project directory and write
 ```
 mvn clean install && mvn javafx:run
 ```